Butler County Commissioners consider mental health levy, approve ARPA funding for Milford Township

 A Butler County board is looking to place a levy on the ballot this November to improve access to mental health and addiction resources.

-At a Butler County Commissioners meeting Monday, June 10, members from the Butler County Mental Health and Addiction Recovery Services Board (BCMHARSB) presented a $500,000 proposed levy.
+At a Butler County Commissioners meeting Monday, June 10, members from the Butler County Mental Health and Addiction Recovery Services Board (BCMHARSB) presented a 0.5-mill proposed levy.
 Dr. Scott Rasmus, the executive director of BCMHARSB, and Mat Himm, the board president, said the funds would go toward battling mental health issues and addiction in Butler County.

 Rasmus said the board has 13 to 14 months left of reserved funds before they're in deficit spending.
 To avoid cutting any more programs like the mental health unit in Hamilton or syringe exchange and harm reduction in Middletown, the pair proposed a levy that would cover the board for five years based on their financial forecasts.